top of page

 Other Attractions

-The superb sight of thousands of Amur Falcons over the Doyang Reservoir, mountain scenery, friendly hospitality, stay within and support local communities.
+The superb sight of thousands of Amur Falcons over the Doyang Reservoir, mountain scenery, friendly hospitality, stay within, and support local communities.

 Zoom Video Conference on Northeast India Birding with PIB Guide: